saultcollege/mysql-syntax-basics/content/docs/dql/select.md

 The `LIMIT` clause allows you to pick a specific number of rows, and the `OFFSET` clause allows you to choose where in the result set to begin keeping results.

-This can be especially useful for scenarios where you need to implement ‘paging’ in a report.
-Ie, a report may only show 10 results at a time.
+This can be especially useful for scenarios where you need to implement ‘paging’ in a report if, for example, a report may only show 10 results at a time.

 {{< hint info >}}
 **NOTE:** The offset of the first row in a result set is 0, so to get the nth row you need to set the offset to n-1